 The following was originally published in the University of Nebraska Press Fall 2019 Newsletter, i.e. Lise Funderburg is a writer, editor, and a lecturer in creative writing at the University of Pennsylvania.
 Funderburg’s collection of oral histories, Black, White, Other: … Continue reading Behind the Book: A Q&A with Lise Funderburg

 On Sunday, January 5, Washington, D.C.’s beloved independent store Politics and Prose will host Potomac author David E. Lowe for a reading and discussion of his new book, Touched with Fire: Morris B. Abram and the Battle against Racial and … Continue reading Politics & Prose and Potomac Books

 Jackson Adams and Anna Weir are publicists at UNP.
 Today they share their thoughts about a few upcoming titles they’re particularly excited about as readers.
 The books in this discussion will be published in January.
 Anna Weir: Such Splendid Prisons tells the story of five diplomatic representatives … Continue reading Publicist Picks: Diplomatic Detainment, Germ Warfare, and Other January Books

 As people who spend a lot of time reading, editing, designing, marketing, and otherwise thinking about books, many of us at UNP can think of no greater or more meaningful gift than a book.
 For this staff reading list, we … Continue reading Staff Reading List: The Gift of Reading

 Book Birthdays celebrate one year of a book’s life in tweets, reviews, and more.
-This month we are saying Happy First Book Birthday to The I-35W Bridge Collapse by Kimberly J. Brown.
-About the Book: “A bridge shouldn’t just … Continue reading Happy Book Birthday to Kimberly J. Brown’s Memoir
+This month we’re saying Happy First Book Birthday to Standing Up to Colonial Power: The Lives of Henry Roe and Elizabeth Bender Cloud by Renya K. Ramirez!
+About … Continue reading Happy Book Birthday Standing Up to Colonial Power!